I am a family lawyer, committed to resolving issues in a forward-thinking, collaborative and family-focused way.

 My experience covers a broad range of family issues, from sorting out arrangements for children, to divorce, complicated financial arrangements on separation, family problems experienced by same-sex couples and advice for cohabiting couples.

-I am a Resolution Accredited Specialist in Complex Financial Remedies and Children Law.
+I am a Resolution Accredited Specialist in Complex Financial Remedies and Children Law and am listed in Chambers & Partners 2020 as an “Associate to Watch”.

 I was shortlisted for Associate Solicitor of the Year at the Family Law Awards 2018.